jeffThompson/DesigningWithData/Assignments/Week03_DataZines.md

 * Project pitch with sample data (presented to the class)
 * Two data-points/datasets with info about each and how they relate to the "story" of your project
+* At least six visualizations telling a story or communicating a long-form idea about your topic
 * Zine mockups (printed)
 * Dataset published as a Google Doc (or elsewhere), with a link included in the final zine
-* Final printed and bound zines in an edition of 17
+* Final printed and bound zines in an edition of ~17~ two

 ## PROJECT CALENDAR